 The IPCC has consistently marginalized geoengineering, for two main reasons.
 The first is that, for the BAU supporters, its wholesale adoption would be an implicit admission that the GHG crisis is real and serious.
 This would constitute a humiliating surrender to the environmentally concerned and an invitation to strict government regulation.
 Second and more importantly, large-scale interventions in the environment might expose the fact that capitalism has transgressed planetary boundaries and caused widespread ecological damage.
 This could undermine public confidence in the system, thereby jeopardizing its future.

-Regarding emissions, population and consumption growth are the two drivers of economic expansion, so a growth-dependent economy can reduce neither without causing severe economic disruption.
+Regarding emissions, population and consumption growth are the two drivers of economic expansion, so a growth-dependent economy can reduce neither without causing severe economic dislocations.
 Such reductions are therefore completely unacceptable to BAU supporters.
 Efficiencies, on the other hand, are to some degree compatible with capitalist logic.
 The system spontaneously implements efficiency improvements whenever these can boost profits.
 This is why efficiencies are so strongly emphasized by the IPCC: they do curtail emissions to some extent, and they don’t impede economic growth.
 Improved efficiencies are thus the perfect substitute for an effective emissions reduction program.

 In brief, the IPCC has framed the GHG crisis and filtered its solutions in ways that protect capitalism and its ongoing expansion.
 Both the framing and the filtering were achieved by narrowing a broad reality to a single component and then fixing public attention on the latter.
 Specifically, the IPCC’s framing denied ecological overshoot and spotlighted climate change, whereas its filtering denied the roles of population and consumption in reducing emissions, and spotlighted efficiencies.

 The IPCC’s moral justification for continued growth is that it reduces global poverty though “sustainable development.”
-This approach, however, it is inapplicable to the current situation.
+This approach, however, is inapplicable to the current situation.
 Under ecological overshoot there is no sustainability – that’s what overshoot means.
 The term is thus an oxymoron and cannot serve as the basis for rational action.
 What is required instead is equitable contraction: serving the needs of the poor while the global economy shrinks to a sustainable size.